Nomo

 Shared (SHA): The fee is shared between you, the sender, and the recipient.
 You pay Nomo’s transfer fee, and the recipient pays the intermediary bank fees and any fees imposed by their own bank.
 The fees charged by the intermediary bank are taken out of the payment amount.
 Because of this, the amount the recipient receives in their bank account may not be the full amount expected.

-COMING SOON Ours (OUR): As the sender, you pay all fees for the transfer, including the fees charged by the intermediary and recipient bank.
+Ours (OUR): As the sender, you pay all fees for the transfer, including the fees charged by the intermediary and recipient bank.
 These fees are not taken out of the payment amount.
 The recipient gets the full amount of the payment, but the person making the payment will have to pay a higher fee to cover the costs of the intermediary bank.

 All of the different currency accounts you open can be used with the same physical debit card.
 When you open a new currency account, it will automatically be added to your Nomo debit card.